analysiscenter/meters/docs/index.rst

 * convert images to blosc format
 * load images(from blosc) and labels (from csv)
-* crop bbox, split bbox and labels to separate numbers
+* crop to display, split display and labels to separate numbers
 * arrange new custom actions into pipeline
 * easily configure pipeline
 * build, train and test custom models for research.